energinet-digitalisering/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Guidelines

-The following guidelines are meant to help you create better contributions, and to help you review contributions made by others.
-These guidelines are not rules, but rather guidelines.
-There are always exceptions to the rules, and sometimes it is better to break a rule than to follow it.
-Use your best judgement when creating or reviewing contributions.
+The following guidelines are meant to help you create better contributions and review contributions made by others.
+These guidelines are not rules but rather guidelines.
+There are always exceptions to the rules, and sometimes, it is better to break a rule than to follow it.
+Use your best judgment when creating or reviewing contributions.

 ### Coding Guidelines